vedvasu/font-classification/README.md

 ## Scope of improvements
+- Overfitting on generated data seem to be a big problem
 - Better data curation: Add data for more phrases to build more training data.
 Currently experimented with -
   - Hello World
   - Design Lead